akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 - **Matilda of Boulogne** – future wife of Stephen of Blois (not in story).

 ---

-## Understanding Beatrice’s Anger in “And You Knew”

-*Beatrice’s anger is not a modern “you hurt my feelings” moment.
-It is a thegn’s daughter claiming the honour due to her house, confronting a system that treated her as currency, and discovering that even a prince can be powerless.
-The scene is not about blame – it is about two young people realising, for the first time, that they are on the same side of the cage.*

----

-### What She Says

-Beatrice accuses Godfrey of knowing about the King’s vow and letting her walk out of the hall without warning.
-She feels betrayed by his silence.

-### What She Is Actually Feeling

-Beneath the words, her anger has three layers:

-**1. Public Humiliation** – She curtsied, thanked the Queen, and smiled, while everyone in that hall knew she was the unknowing subject of the King’s impulsive vow.
-She was made to look like a fool.

-**2. Betrayal of Her Father’s Honour** – Harold Red‑Wolf pulled a prince from the Severn.
-He bled for the Crown.
-His daughter should not have been treated like a piece of wool to be counted.
-In the feudal world, a thegn’s family had a right to be warned, to be treated with dignity.
-The silence stole that dignity.

-**3. Shame at Her Own Naivety** – She thought she was clever, walking into the King’s hall to save her goose.
-She thought her father’s name would protect her.
-She did not even see the board, let alone the game.
-Her anger turns inward: *You fool.*

-### What She Fears

-Even as she speaks, she is afraid.
-Godfrey is a king’s son.
-She has accused him to his face.
-He could tell his father.
-He could tell the Queen.
-Her outburst could have consequences she cannot imagine.

-### Why Godfrey’s Silence Matters

-In the 12th century, silence in the face of a wrong was not neutral.
-It was complicity.
-Godfrey did not build the cage, but he watched her walk into it and said nothing.
-That is what wounds her – not his power, but his passivity.

-### What She Realises

-When she looks at him and sees his pale, trapped face, she recognises something: *He is in the same cage.
-He did not build it either.* That is not love.
-It is the beginning of trust – the quiet recognition that they are both prisoners, not enemies.

-***

 ## Getting Married in 12th‑Century England